HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 Standard neural networks trained end-to-end often fail to learn compositional representations—they generalize based on surface statistics rather than compositional structure (Lake & Baroni, 2018; Kim & Linzen, 2020).

 **Established finding:** Neural networks trained on sequences with compositional structure (e.g., SCAN dataset; Lake & Baroni, 2018) often fail to generalize to novel compositions of familiar primitives.
 This is a failure of compositional abstraction—the networks learn compressed representations that do not decompose into recombinable parts.

+**New finding (Danan, 2025b):** The failure is not due to inability to learn factorized representations—networks readily learn these with factorized input (93% factor decodability).
+The failure is architectural: non-compositional output structure (classification over combinations) provides no pathway for compositional generalization.
+The same network architecture achieves 0% or 80% compositional generalization depending solely on whether output structure is compositional.
+This suggests that failures on SCAN and COGS may reflect output structure misalignment rather than purely representational limitations—a hypothesis that remains to be tested directly on those benchmarks.

 **Implication:** Compression without compositionality produces qualitatively different generalization than compositional abstraction.
 The distinction is empirically measurable.